What attachment theory reveals about why some people stay single

 3) Avoidant: extremely independent, comfortable being alone and uncomfortable with intimacy.
 These people have massive problems with commitment and can often rationalize themselves out of any intimate situation.
 They are highly sensitive to feelings of being “crowded” or “suffocated” in a relationship, and in every relationship they always have an exit strategy.
 Avoidant types of people often create a lifestyle that supports their constant independence.

 It’s the man who works 80 hours a week and gets frustrated when his partner wants to spend some quality time together on the weekend.
 It’s the woman who dates many partners over a number of years, telling them all she “doesn’t want anything serious.”
-It’s also me, and before coming across these attachment types I had absolutely no idea that I was creating the problem.
+Often, before encountering these attachment types, avoidant people have no idea they are creating the problem.

-Only a small percentage of people are anxious-avoidant types, and they typically have a multitude of other emotional problems in other areas of their life.
+Only a small percentage of people are anxious-avoidant types, and they sometimes may also have other emotional problems in other areas of their lives too.
 Anxious-avoidant types develop from abusive or terribly negligent childhoods.

 What happens when different attachment types date each other?